SiliconDreamArtists/SignalCore/README.md

-# SovereignTrust-SignalCore
+# SovereignTrust-SignalGraph

-**SovereignTrust-SignalCore** defines the universal result and feedback object used across the entire [SovereignTrust](https://sovereigntrust.foundation) protocol stack.
+**SovereignTrust-SignalGraph** defines the universal result and feedback object used across the entire [SovereignTrust](https://sovereigntrust.foundation) protocol stack.
 The `Signal<T>` class provides a structured, verifiable format for propagating execution results, feedback entries, and command metadata between agents.

 This library serves as the core language for decentralized execution coordination.